-Internal decorations Visually inspected.
-Paper, paint and tiles.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars N/A 1973 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within in a hall cupboard.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Electricity is from the mains grid with the meter and fuse box located within an under stair cupboard.
+Coo According works of the systems were size with the system to the size of the size of the system to the size of the size o Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply.
+Gas is from the mains supply with the meter located within a box to the exterior of the property.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
 The sanitary arrangements comprise a three piece suite within the shower room consisting of WC, wash hand basin and shower.